lorenzofiorello/Stocks_ETFs_Dashboard/README.md

 - Yesterday Stocks Data: this chart shows some informations regarding the latest available day in the dataset.
 <br>
 In the page "ETFs" you will find three charts:
 - Total ETF Volume Current Year: this chart shows the total ETF volume aggregated by month, in the last available year in the dataset
 - ETF Volume and Closing Price by Year: this chart reports the total ETF volume and price aggregated by year
-- Yesterday ETF Data: this chart shows some informations regarding the latest available day in the dataset.
+- Yesterday ETF Data: this chart shows some informations regarding the latest available day in the dataset

 ## Dashboard Pages